 Statistics.
 The section on offer covers collection of data, analysis of the data and the presentation of the data.
-Concepts such as Regression and Linear Correlation are introduced along with the idea of Expectation Algebra.
-Probability theory is developed and distributions such as the Normal and Binomial Distributions are introduced and applied.
-Hypothesis testing is applied in different circumstances.
+Concepts such as Regression and Linear Correlation are introduced.
+Probability theory is developed and distributions such as the Normal and Binomial Distributions are introduced and Hypothesis testing is applied in different circumstances.

-If you are thinking of studying Mathematics at university you must also studying Further Mathematics because we are an educational institute who offer it.
-Also if you are thinking of studying any engineering (especially Mechanical, Aeronautical, Electrical or Chemical) or Economics or Computer Science then some universities might expect you to by studying Further Mathematics.
+If you are thinking of studying Mathematics at university you must also study Further Mathematics because we are an educational institute who offer it.
+Also if you are thinking of studying any engineering (especially Mechanical, Aeronautical, Electrical or Chemical), Economics, Computer Science or Physics; having Further Mathematics as part of your A-Level profile makes your application much more attractive, as universities know you can manage the more demanding mathematical content in the degree.